Nicola Mining Announces Results Of Reverse Circulation Drilling On 3060-Craigmont Portal Wastepiles

 Figure 1.
 Map of Historic Stockpile and 3060-Portal Location

+As Figure 1 illustrates, the RC Program tested material outside of the HVCP agreement.
 In addition to 3060 Portal, the Company had planned to conduct RC drilling at Portal 3500, prior to postponing the RC Program due to air quality issues caused by forest fires.
+Future RC drilling is expected to focus on the approximate 80 – 90 million tonnes of stockpiles surrounding the pit area. |

 The Company recognizes that the quantity and grade is conceptual as there is insufficient data to conclude a NI 43-101 resource; however, the RC Program has provided significant insight into the potential of the 80 – 90 million tonnes of mine strip material surrounding the open pit.